jsmakkon/Java-Labyrinth-Game/README.md

 I did this project during my early studies, so the code is messy and includes finnish words.

-Only sources and pictures available at the moment.
+Only source code and images available at the moment.